kingstonbrany/kingstonbrany-project/content/pages/index.md

     title: Welcome to the Kingstonbrany website
     subtitle: >-
-      This is a demo website specifically designed to show u that i can also build a website so in simple
+      This is a demo website specifically designed to show u that i can also build a website so in simple Terms im trying to say that im creating dis web for fun.
     styles:
       self:
         height: auto